 Toiletries

 Toiletries take up most of the weight in your suitcase (plus TSA restrictions), so don’t bring if not needed.
 Most hotels and resorts will provide you with shampoo, conditioner, lotion, and hairdryers, so no need to ever bring these.
 As far as curling irons, straighteners, etc., while on a vacation, I often just do without.
 Normally, I just put my hair in a ponytail, braid it down the side if I’m wearing a floppy hat.
-I sometimes braid it at night so that it’s crimpy in the morning if I want to wear it long.
+I sometimes braid it at night so that it’s crimped in the morning if I want to wear it long.

 Sleep Mask

 I can’t sleep unless it’s pitch black, and a lot of hotels have lights on their ceiling sprinklers, some light that seeps beneath the door, and night lights outside around the resort.
-I can only enjoy good nights’ sleep while wearing my sleep mask which blocks all light as well as coaxes my eyes to stay closed.
+I can only enjoy good night’s sleep while wearing my sleep mask, which blocks all light as well as coaxes my eyes to stay closed.
 They’re also great for blocking out light if you want to take a nap on a plane.

 Ear Plugs